cloudoperators/greenhouse/docs/user-guides/plugin/plugin-tests.md

 6. **Running the Tests**:

 > **Important:** Once you have completed all the steps above, you are ready to run the tests.
-However, before running the tests, ensure that you perform a fresh Helm installation or upgrade of your Plugin's Helm release by executing the following command:
+However, before running the tests, ensure that you perform a fresh Helm installation or upgrade of your Plugin's Helm release against your test Kubernetes cluster (for example, Minikube or Kind) by executing the following command:

 ```yaml
 # For a new installation